SeedTactics/fms-insight/server/machines/integration.md

   might need to be spread across multiple machines in order to finish by the due date.
 The artificial intelligence inside our software automatically carries out these calculations, and just needs to be able to remove existing quantities from the old jobs to start from a blank slate each day.

-Outside of this, Machine Watch does not need the ability to edit jobs.
+Outside of this, FMS Insight does not need the ability to edit jobs.
 Instead of editing jobs, we just create new ones.
 # Data Interchange Format

 We have used all of the following techniques so can adapt to different possible solutions.